Murdoch-backed music start-up bankrupt before launch

-Beyond Oblivion, a digital music start-up backed by Rupert Murdoch's News Corp and investment bank Allen & Co Director Stanley Shuman has filed for bankruptcy protection after spending millions of dollars building a service that never saw the light of day.
+Jan 25 Beyond Oblivion, a digital music start-up backed by Rupert Murdoch's News Corp (NWSA.O) and investment bank Allen & Co Director Stanley Shuman has filed for bankruptcy protection after spending millions of dollars building a service that never saw the light of day.

 Journalists were given a preview of the New York start-up service that aimed to give away a limitless library of digital music with devices that had the Beyond Oblivion software pre-installed.